 Getting diagnosed with lupus usually starts with a full physical exam.
 Your doctor will also ask about your personal health history and your family health history.
 Then, they will likely order blood tests to look for specific changes that are common in people with lupus.
 In some cases, they may need to do a urine test, or even a skin or kidney biopsy, before they can diagnose you.
 Once they have all the information, they will be able to discuss whether or not you have lupus.

-There are a number of treatment options available for lupus, including anti-inflammatory medications, steroids, and immunosuppressants.
-Some people also find relief from diet changes, taking certain supplements, and certain types of body work.
-You and your rheumatology expert can work together to figure out what works for you.
+There are many treatment options available for lupus, including anti-inflammatory medications, steroids, and immunosuppressants.
+Some people also find relief from diet changes, taking certain supplements, and certain types of bodywork.
+You and your rheumatologist can work together to figure out what works for you.

 If you’re taking medications to treat Graves’ disease, your doctor may adjust them if they seem to be contributing to lupus symptoms like joint pain or rashes.
 Some of these medications can cause such side effects, so you might feel better when you stop taking them.
 Luckily, there are other treatment options available for Graves’ disease, so together, you and your doctor can find one that works and doesn’t cause those symptoms.
 If you smoke, quitting may also help your eyes feel better.

-The most important thing is to work closely with your doctor.
-They’ll be able to recommend treatments that are both effective and safe for you.
-Never start or stop any treatment without talking to your rheumatologist first.
-They are there to help you manage both conditions in the best way possible.
+The most important step is to work closely with your doctor.
+They can recommend treatments that are safe and work well for you.
+Don’t start or stop any treatment without talking to your rheumatologist first.
+They can help you manage both conditions and find what works best for you.

 Have you been diagnosed with both lupus and thyroid eye disease?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 Get updates directly to your inbox.